 (e) in due course and at proper times comply with, and give effect to, all enactments, regulations, rules, orders and administrative instructions made or issued for his guidance in the performance of his duties.

-403. Proper care to be taken of firearms, etc.
+403. Proper care to be taken of firearms etc.

 Every member or cadet shall take proper care of any firearms or ammunition in his care, possession or custody.